 Yes, you’re still in the right place.
-You’re still in the School of Pipsology and not in some Japanese pop fangirl site (although Huck may disagree with the rest of the FX-Men on that).
+You’re still in the School of Pipsology and not in some Japanese pop or anime site.

 No, “Ichimoku Kinko Hyo” ain’t Japanese for “May the pips be with you.” but it can help you grab those pips nonetheless.

 Ichimoku Kinko Hyo (IKH) is an indicator that gauges future price momentum and determines future areas of support and resistance.

 Now that’s 3-in-1 for y’all!
 Also, know that this indicator is mainly used on JPY pairs.